appotry/linux-lab/README.md

 # Linux Lab

 This project aims to make a Qemu-based Linux development Lab to easier the learning and development of the [Linux Kernel](http://www.kernel.org).

+A full Chinese document is added: [Using Linux Lab to do embedded linux development](http://tinylab.org/using-linux-lab-to-do-embedded-linux-development/).

 For Linux 0.11, please try our [Linux 0.11 Lab](http://github.com/tinyclub/linux-0.11-lab).